stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 You can repair the inconsistent placement group by executing::

-	ceph pg repair {placement-group-ID}
+	stone pg repair {placement-group-ID}

 Which overwrites the `bad` copies with the `authoritative` ones.
-In most cases, Ceph is able to choose authoritative copies from all available replicas using some predefined criteria.
+In most cases, Stone is able to choose authoritative copies from all available replicas using some predefined criteria.
 But this does not always work.
 For example, the stored data digest could be missing, and the calculated digest will be ignored when choosing the authoritative copies.
 So, please use the above command with caution.